 All four-wheel drive motor vehicles with a GCWR/GVWR that is less than 16,001 pounds traveling on any portion of I-70 between mile point 259 (Morrison) and mile point 133 (Dotsero) must have tires with a tread depth of at least 3/16-inch and are adequate for winter driving conditions.

-There are three types of restrictions (commonly referred to has chain laws) which may be placed in effect on roadways in Colorado (click each heading for detailed information) -
+There are three types of restrictions (commonly referred to has chain laws) which may be placed in effect on roadways in Colorado.

 The passenger traction law requires two-wheel drive passenger vehicles to have all weather or mud and snow rated tires with adequate tread or to affix chains or alternate traction devices (ATDs).
 Four/all-wheel drive vehicles must have all drive wheels engaged and tires with adequate tread depth.

-The Passenger Vehicle Chain Law imposes the most restrictive requirements during inclement weather.
+- The Passenger Vehicle Chain Law imposes the most restrictive requirements during inclement weather.
 All passenger vehicles must have chains or alternate traction devices (ATDs) on two or more drive tires.
-This applies to every two/four/all-wheel drive passenger vehicle in the effected area.
+This applies to every two/four/all-wheel drive passenger vehicle in the affected area.

 The Commercial Motor Vehicle Chain Law is a requirement for all large vehicles to affix chains or alternate traction devices (ATDs) to all drive tires (up to four).
 Even though it has "commercial" in the name, the requirement is based on the Gross Vehicle Weight Rating (GVWR) or Gross Combined Weight Rating (GCWR) for the vehicle regardless of its use (private or commercial).

-Penalty for non-compliance with winter driving restrictions: up to $500.00 fine plus a $79.00 surcharge or, if you are stuck and blocking any traveled portion of the roadway the fine is $1,000.00 plus a $157.00 surcharge
+Penalty for non-compliance with winter driving restrictions: Up to a $500 fine plus a $79 surcharge or, if you are stuck and blocking any traveled portion of the roadway the fine is $1,000 plus a $157 surcharge.

 How will the different chain law restrictions be announced?